Undergraduate certificate: public health

 College of Public Health students may choose to take courses without earning credit for them (audit) with the permission of the course instructor and their advisor.
 Students are still charged for auditing courses.
 The mark of AUS (audit successful) is assigned to students registered for zero credit if attendance and performance in the course are satisfactory; if unsatisfactory, the mark of AUU (audit unsuccessful) is assigned.
 Courses completed with a mark of AUS do not meet any requirements nor do they carry any credit toward graduation.
 Auditing may not be used as a second-grade-only option.

 To register for a course on an audit basis, students must obtain the instructor's authorizing signature and their advisor's signature and must register for 0 s.h.
-To change registration from audit to credit or from credit to audit, a drop-add form is used.
+To change registration from audit to credit or from credit to audit, a change in registration form is used.
 These changes must be made during the period when adding courses is allowed.

 Undergraduate students in the College of Public Health may not use courses taken P/N (pass/nonpass) to satisfy General Education Program requirements, high school course requirements, prerequisite or major public health course requirements, or any course in the College of Public Health.
 Major public health requirements include any course that fulfills the major course requirements (including public health electives), regardless of the college offering the course.
 The College accepts a maximum of 15 s.h. of P (pass) credit from the University of Iowa toward the bachelor’s degree and a maximum of 30 s.h. of P (pass) and S (satisfactory) grades from all sources (UI as well as transfer work) toward the bachelor’s degree.